phR0ze/n/README.md

-# nub
+# n or nub
 Collection of missing Go helper functions reminiscent of Ruby/C#.
 I love the elegance of Ruby's short named plethera of chainable methods while C# has some awesome deferred execution.
-I'm attempting to marry the two :)
+This package was created to reduce the verbosity required when coding in Go.

 ## Table of Contents
 * [References](#references)